 Born and raised in Fuquay, Jonathan Pierce was ordained and installed as a Ruling Elder in December of 2012.
 He recently completed his Masters thesis on issues of Bible interpretation and race for Reformed Theological Seminary (Charlotte campus).
 Jonathan teaches theology in the community, leads many of our Bible studies, and is also a retired general contractor.
 These gifts and skills have been invaluable to the life of our congregation.

 Mack Stephenson has a contageous joy and a wide-ranging set of skills.
-This is also true of brothers Darryl Pearce and Robin Pearce, who serve as assistants.
+Greg Clement and Dave Rosser are also eager to serve, as are brothers Darryl Pearce and Robin Pearce, who serve as assistants.